hydrusnetwork/hydrus/docs/getting_started_downloading.md

 !!! warning
     Subscriptions syncs are somewhat fragile.
 Do not try to play with the limits or checker options to download a whole 5,000 file query in one go--if you want everything for a query, run it in the manual downloader and get everything, then set up a normal sub for new stuff.
 There is no benefit to having a 'large' subscription, and it will trim itself down in time anyway.

+You might want to put subscriptions off until you are more comfortable with galleries.
+There is more help [here](getting_started_subscriptions.md).

 ## Watchers
 If you are an imageboard user, try going to a thread you like and drag-and-drop its URL (straight from your web browser's address bar) onto the hydrus client.
 It should open up a new 'watcher' page and import the thread's files!